redfly-ai-org/redfly.ai/README.md

    - Support for synchronizing databases which are hosted online (Done ✔️)
       - **SQL Server** Support (Available since day 1 ✔️)
       - **Postgres** Support (Done ✔️)
-      - **MongoDB** Support (Done ✔️, Dog food Mongo Caching for our core Infrastructure TBD ⏳)
+      - **MongoDB** Support (Done ✔️, Dog food Mongo Caching for our internals TBD ⌚)

 3. **redflyDataAccessClient** Project: Generates strongly typed client code based on your database schema that retrieves your data mostly from Redis, using the database only as a failback mechanism (WIP🏃🏽‍♀️‍➡️).
-   - Generic API implementation (this is what the generated code will call under the scenes) (WIP🏃🏽‍♀️‍➡️)
+   - Generic API implementation (this is what the generated code will call under the scenes) (Done ✔️)
      - GetTotalRowCount (Done ✔️)
      - Delete (Server Done ✔️)
      - GetRows (Done ✔️)